centreon/centreon-documentation/versioned_docs/version-23.10/reporting/available-reports.md

 ![image](../assets/reporting/guide/available-reports/graph_url.png)

-In order to export RRD graphs using the Centreon API, the reporting server needs to access it using HTTP or HTTPS protocole.
+In order to export RRD graphs using the Centreon API, the reporting server needs to access it using HTTP or HTTPS protocol.
 A curl command sent to the URL of the API should generate an image file.

 ``` shell
 curl http://$CENTREON-IP-OR-DNS$/centreon/include/views/graphs/generateGraphs/generateImage.php?akey=$AUTH_KEY$&username=$USER$&hostname=$HOSTNAME$&service=$SERVICENAME$&start=$TIMESTAMPSTART$&end=$TIMESTAMPEND$
 ```

-Replace the values between $ signs by real values.
+Replace the values between $ signs with real values.

 Example: